- How is thymus cancer treated?

 Patients with more advanced stage thymomas (such as stages III and IV) may be treated with radiation after surgery, even if all of the tumor was removed.
 If the tumor couldn’t be removed completely, radiation therapy is usually given after surgery.
 Depending on how much cancer was left behind, chemotherapy (chemo) may be added as well.

+Unresectable cancers are those that cannot be removed with surgery.
 This group includes cancers that are too close to vital structures or that have spread too far to be removed completely (which includes many stage III and most stage IV cancers), as well as cancers in people who are too ill for surgery.

 In some cases, doctors may advise giving chemo, radiation therapy, or both first to try to make the tumor resectable.
 If it shrinks enough, surgery is done.
 This is then followed by further treatment with chemo or radiation therapy.